Weaver Press: Publications

-Weaver Press has published work by some of Africa’s most important literary names, including Chimamanda Ngozi Adichie, NoViolet Bulawayo, Brian Chikwava, Shimmer Chinodya, John Eppel, Petina Gappah, Alexandra Fuller, Tendai Huchu, Sarah Ladipo Manyika, Charles Mungoshi, Yvonne Vera, and others.
-As Tinashe Mushkavanhu, writes, "It was the work of writers [Staunton] published that always occupied centre stage, winning international accolades, or getting translated."
-The company's fiction programme was developed with support from Dutch NGO Hivos., and currently features over 120 Zimbabwean short-story writers, who have featured in their anthologies.
+Weaver Press has published work by some of Africa's most important literary names, including Chimamanda Ngozi Adichie, NoViolet Bulawayo, Brian Chikwava, Shimmer Chinodya, John Eppel, Petina Gappah, Alexandra Fuller, Tendai Huchu, Sarah Ladipo Manyika, Charles Mungoshi, Yvonne Vera, and others.
+As Tinashe Mushkavanhu writes: "It was the work of writers [Staunton] published that always occupied centre stage, winning international accolades, or getting translated."
+The company's fiction programme was developed with support from Dutch NGO Hivos, and currently includes more than 120 Zimbabwean short-story writers, who have featured in their anthologies.
 Weaver's non-fiction list focuses on history, politics, development, environmental issues and gender; they also produce e-books, literary criticism and children's literature.

 Staunton has a lifelong interest in oral histories, particularly the voices of marginalised women and children: "I began asking myself, after independence: who is collecting the voices, the stories, of rural women? - women who had been pillars of strength for their families and communities during the war," she explained in a 2011 interview.
-Of her work with children, she writes: "Children have a lot to say when you stop to ask them; and I believe that having them write rather than speak provided them with a degree of freedom that they might not otherwise have felt."
+Of her work with children, she has said: "Children have a lot to say when you stop to ask them; and I believe that having them write rather than speak provided them with a degree of freedom that they might not otherwise have felt."

 These concerns are reflected in many Weaver books, including those edited by Staunton herself.
-In a 2009 review of the Weaver publication Women Writing Zimbabwe, Heather Hewitt wrote: "The publication of Women Writing Zimbabwe speaks to the resilience and resourcefulness of Zimbabweans, as well as to the vision of the founder of Weaver Press, who is still publishing books in Harare … The truths of these stories invite us into different realities; it is up to us to accept their invitation."
+In a 2009 review of the Weaver publication Women Writing Zimbabwe, Heather Hewitt wrote: "The publication of Women Writing Zimbabwe speaks to the resilience and resourcefulness of Zimbabweans, as well as to the vision of the founder of Weaver Press, who is still publishing books in Harare.… The truths of these stories invite us into different realities; it is up to us to accept their invitation."

+An article in The Guardian published to mark the 25th anniversary since Staunton and McCartney set up their publishing business quoted scholar Tinashe Mushakavanhu as saying that Weaver Press has "quietly shaped post-independence Zimbabwean literature", while NoViolet Bulawayo, one of the most successful writers with whom they have worked, stated that Weaver Press "has always been at the centre of Zimbabwe's literary scene ever since its inception ...
+Weaver is essential, an institution".